thephoeron/fmcs/README.md

 # FMCS

 This is the Flavors Meta-Class System (FMCS) for _Demonic Metaprogramming_ in Common Lisp, an alternative to CLOS+MOP.
-It has been restored from the CMU AI Repository[^1], alongside Jürgen Walther's [BABYLON][] AI Workbench system, from which the sources were extracted.
+It has been restored from the [CMU AI Repository][CMUAIREPO], alongside Jürgen Walther's [BABYLON][] AI Workbench system, from which the sources were extracted.

-[^1]: The CMU AI Repository was a collection of AI software, data, and documentation maintained by Carnegie Mellon University, and hosted on CSNET/ARPANET from 1985&ndash;1992.
-It was the first public repository of its kind, and was the primary source of AI software for the Lisp Machine and broader AI communities during the 1980s and early 1990s.
-The CMU AI Repository was maintained as an archive available online from CMU's Computer Science department until recently, and is now being painstakingly restored by ["the Phoeron" Colin J.E.
-Lupton][@thephoeron].

 ## TODO